-Leaving feedburner only takes a few simple steps.
+Leaving feedburner can be done in a few simple steps.

 Before you start, we recommend backing up any important data, statistics and email subscribers (if configured) from your Feedburner account.